 - 8 Project Manager Interview Questions on Managing Project Schedule

 For example, if a client comes to us and wants to complain about a delay in delivery of the equipment they ordered, I apologize and tell them why we can’t take their purchase back.
 Then I gently guide them towards alternatives.
-Of course, I want to make sure that they are heard and feel understood which usually calms people down.
+Of course, I want to ensure they are heard and feel understood, which usually calms people down.

 4. Have You Ever Had A Conflict With Your Boss?
 How Was It Resolved?

 The interviewer is trying to assess your conflict management skills and their compatibility with your interaction with authority figures.
-They want to know if you respect your supervisors, even when you happen to disagree with them.
+They want to know if you respect your supervisors, even when disagreeing with them.